-Today, pier and beam foundations (sometimes called post and beam) aren’t so popular, but are still the norm in certain parts of the country, especially in areas that receive a lot of rain or are prone to flooding.
+Today, pier and beam foundations (sometimes called post and beam) aren’t as common but are still the norm in certain parts of the country, especially in areas that receive a lot of rain or are prone to flooding.

-Here are the pros and cons of pier and beam foundations.
+To get started, here are the pros and cons of pier and beam foundations.

 The biggest disadvantage of pier and beam foundations compared with slab structures is the cost.
 While the foundations of small sheds and buildings may be cheaper with a pier and beam structure, elevating your home is almost always more expensive than letting it sit directly on the ground.

 Here are some other disadvantages to pier and beam foundations, which could be potential roadblocks when buying or selling a home:

 - Poor ventilation